senseix21/atlas-builder-frontend-a6/README.md

 - Next.js: A React framework for building server-side rendered and statically generated applications.
 - Ant Design: A popular React UI library for creating elegant and responsive user interfaces.
 - Redux Toolkit: A state management library for handling application-wide state.
-- Firebase: A cloud-based platform for authentication and database storage.
 - Tailwind CSS: A utility-first CSS framework for quickly building custom styles.
 - NextAuth.js: An authentication library for Next.js applications.
-- Axios: A promise-based HTTP client for making API requests.